Mozilla Firefox – A Brief Overview

-Mozilla Firefox is a freely available for download from the Mozilla website and is the second most frequently used Internet browsing software with approximately 10% of usage, behind Google Chrome with nearly 80%.
+Mozilla Firefox is an Internet Browsing application that is freely available for download from the Mozilla website and is the second most frequently used Internet browsing software worldwide with approximately 10% of usage, behind Google Chrome with nearly 80%.

 Mozilla Firefox stores Internet activity and related information within 12 different Sqlite database files named content-prefs.sqlite, formhistory.sqlite, search.sqlite, signons.sqlite, permissions.sqlite, chromeappstore.sqlite, downloads.sqlite, extensions.sqlite, places.sqlite, webappsstore.sqlite, addons.sqlite and cookies.sqlite.

 Depending upon the version of Mozilla Firefox, the databases are located within the Application directory which is held within different paths depending upon the operating system.
 The latter versions of the Windows operating system stores them within the \Users\Profile\AppData\Roaming\Mozilla\Firefox\Profiles\ directory, the earlier versions store them within the \Documents and Settings\Profile\Application Data\Mozilla\Firefox\ directory, the Mac OSX operating system stores them within the path \Library\Application Support\Mozilla\Firefox\Profiles and Linux within \.config\mozillafirefox\Default\databases.

 The most useful sqlite databases to consider when conducting a computer forensic examination of Mozilla Firefox are the following:

 Downloads.sqlite contains the history of files downloaded through Mozilla Firefox including the time/date of the download, the folder that they were stored to and the source of them.
 This can be useful when attempting to identify the source of a downloaded image or file.